jweber94/Tutorials/reactive_x/README.md

     - The subscription does not invoke a next execution immediatly, it waits until something happens and then executes the next function

 ### Subjects
++ Subjects are a special type of observables
 + Subjects are able to receive messages from an observer and also are able to emit values to a stream/another observable
 + Subjects are more convenient then regular observables, since we can call the ``subj.next("Data");` method from the Subject instance after construction.
     - That means, the subject can emmit data whenever the next method is called on the subject object.